The Tube has been at the heart of London’s history for over 150 years. But do you know which is the deepest station? 🤓

 Digging down 👷♀️

 Much of the central London network was completed in the first 50 years, all through private development.
 In this period the first group of routes were built in shallow cut-and-cover tunnels along existing thoroughfares and needed plenty of vents to allow smoke and steam from the engines to escape.
-Around the turn of the twentieth century, the development of electric traction allowed much deeper tunnels to penetrate the heart of the city, leading to the second wave of construction.
+Then around the turn of the twentieth century, the development of electric traction allowed much deeper tunnels to penetrate the heart of the city, leading to the second wave of construction.

 In the next 50 years, the focus turned to extending lines ever further into London’s suburbs.
 Indeed, many suburbs were created by the coming of the Underground, and were even developed by the railway companies themselves, becoming known famously as Metroland.
 In 1933, the various private companies running different lines were nationalised and integrated into a single body, the London Passenger Transport Board.

 New lines 👌

 It wasn’t until 1968 that the first new line across central London for more than 60 years – the Victoria line – opened, followed in 1979 by the Jubilee line.
-In 1999 the Jubilee line was extended to London’s Docklands, facilitating regeneration and the growth of the Canary Wharf business district.
+In 1999 the Jubilee line was then extended to London’s Docklands, facilitating regeneration and the growth of the Canary Wharf business district.

 In 2003, London Underground became a wholly owned subsidiary of TfL.
-Our comprehensive plan to improve the Tube has involved refurbishing hundreds of stations, upgrading lines to provide faster, more frequent and more reliable services, installing step-free access at many locations, and entirely rebuilding some central London stations that have become too small to deal with the number of people passing through every day.
+Our comprehensive plan to improve the Tube has involved refurbishing hundreds of stations, upgrading lines to provide faster, more frequent and more reliable services, installing step-free access at many locations, and also entirely rebuilding some central London stations that have become too small to deal with the number of people passing through every day.

-The extra capacity these improvements are providing is badly needed.
+The extra capacity these improvements are providing is needed.
 In 2016/17 1.37 billion journeys were made, over two and a half times the post-war low of 498 million journeys made in 1982.

 Tube map vintage and modern 😍